-Option Parameter Description Thermal Configuration [Optimal Cooling] Increased Cooling Maximum Cooling Enhanced CPU Cooling Use this option to select the fan cooling solution for the system.
-"Optimal Cooling" provides the most efficient solution by configuring fan speeds to the minimum required speed to provide adequate cooling.
+Option Parameter Description Thermal [Optimal Cooling] Use this option to select the fan cooling solution for Configuration Increased Cooling the system.
+Maximum Cooling "Optimal Cooling" provides the most efficient Enhanced CPU Cooling solution by configuring fan speeds to the minimum required speed to provide adequate cooling.
 "Increased Cooling" runs fans at higher speeds to provide additional cooling.
 Select "Increased Cooling" when third-party storage controllers are cabled to the embedded hard drive cage, or if the system is experiencing thermal issues that cannot be resolved.
 "Maximum Cooling" provides the maximum cooling available on this platform.
 "Enhanced CPU Cooling" provides additional cooling to the processors.
 When running certain processor intensive workloads, this option can provide additional cooling to the processors which can result in improved performance.
-Thermal Shutdown [Enabled] Disabled Use this option to control the reaction of the system to caution level thermal events.
+Thermal [Enabled] Use this option to control the reaction of the system Shutdown Disabled to caution level thermal events.
 When disabled, the System Management Firmware ignores thermal events, and the system immediately powers off in data-destructive situations.
-If ESMPRO/ServerAgentService is installed, set this option to "Disabled".
-A shutdown is performed by ESMPRO/ServerAgentService at high temperature of warning levels.
+If NEC ESMPRO ServerAgentService is installed, set this option to "Disabled".
+A shutdown is performed by NEC ESMPRO ServerAgentService at high temperature of warning levels.

-Option Parameter Description Fan Installation Requirements [Enable Messaging] Disable Messaging With this function, you can set the correspondence method of the system when the fan required for the system configuration is removed.
+Option Parameter Description Fan Installation [Enable Messaging] With this function, you can set the correspondence Fan Installation Requirements [Enable Messaging] Disable Messaging With this function, you can set the correspondence method of the system when the fan required for the system configuration is removed.
 When configured for Enable Messaging, the server displays messages and log events to the Integrated Management Log (IML) when required fans are not installed.
 The server can still boot and operate.
 When configured for Disable Messaging, the server does not display messages and log events when required fans are not installed.
 Not all information will be notified.
 It is recommended that you leave Fan Installation Requirements in the default state of Enable Messaging.
 Operating without the required fans can result in damage to hardware components.
 For this option, the user default has been overridden with [Allow Operation with Critical Fan Failures] at the time of factory shipment.
 When resetting the user default, check the setting of this option.
 Fan Failure Policy Shutdown/Halt on Critical Fan Failures [Allow Operation with Critical Fan Failures] With this function, the correspondence method of the system can be set when a fan failure occurs.
 If "Shutdown/Halt on Critical Fan Failures" is set, the system will be shut down when the fan configuration required for the system is no longer available.
 If "Allow Operation with Critical Fan Failures" is set, the system can continue operation without the fan configuration required for the system.
 Extended Ambient Temperature Support [Disabled] Enabled for 40c Ambient(ASHRAE 3) Enabled for 45c Ambient(ASHRAE 4) Use this option to enable the server to operate at higher ambient temperatures than normally supported.
 These options are only supported with specific hardware configurations.
 See your server documentation before configuring the server to enable extended ambient temperature support.
 Improper system operation or damage to hardware components can result from enabling these options in unsupported configurations.
 Selecting Enabled for 40c Ambient (ASHRAE 3) enables the server to operate in environments with ambient temperatures up to 40 degrees Celsius.
 Selecting Enabled for 45c Ambient (ASHRAE 4) enables the server to operate in environments with ambient temperatures up to 45 degrees Celsius.
 Not all servers support both 40c Ambient (ASHRAE 3) and 45c Ambient (ASHRAE 4).